crocket77/challenge1/README.md

 Satisfies all of the preceding acceptance criteria plus the following code improvements:
 Application's links all function correctly.
 DONE Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
 DONE Application's CSS file is properly commented.
+DONE

 Deployment: 32%
 Application deployed at live URL.
+DONE
 Application loads with no errors.
+DONE
 Application GitHub URL submitted.
+DONE
 GitHub repository that contains application code.
+DONE

 Application Quality: 15%
 Application resembles (at least 90%) screenshots provided in challenge instructions.
 Repository Quality: 13%
 Repository has a unique name.
+DONE
 Repository follows best practices for file structure and naming conventions.
-Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
-Repository contains multiple descriptive commit messages.
-Repository contains quality README file with description, screenshot, and link to deployed application.
+DONE Repository follows best practices for class/id naming conventions, indentation, quality comments, etc. DONE Repository contains multiple descriptive commit messages.
+DONE Repository contains quality README file with description, screenshot, and link to deployed application.
+DONE

 How to Submit the Challenge
 You are required to submit BOTH of the following for review:
 The URL of the deployed application.